John Gerard: Legacy

 Despite some shortcomings in Gerard's effort, Linnaeus honoured him in the name of the plant species Gerardia.
 Gerard's Herball references many of the poisonous plants mentioned in Shakespeare's plays.
 Additional value has been placed on the Herball by students of literature.
 For example, the herb which produces the deathlike sleep of Juliet or Cymbeline may refer to nightshade, Mandragora or Doronicum, all listed and described in the Herball.
-It has been suggested by historian Mark Griffiths that Shakespeare himself is shown in the image of an unknown man on the title page of the Herball.
+The writer Mark Griffiths has claimed that the drawing of a man on the title page of the Herball depicts Shakespeare, but other scholars dispute this.

 The art of describing the natural world by direct observation divides Renaissance natural historians from their medieval predecessors, who were largely uncritical adherents of ancient texts.
 The earliest printed works in Renaissance natural history fell into two categories: 1. newly recovered, translated and corrected editions of ancient texts, and 2. herbals based on empirical knowledge of early botanists.
 Although Francis Bacon advocated inductive thinking based on observation or description (empiricism) as the way to understand and report on the natural world, the early Renaissance printed herbals were slightly modified adaptations of works by their medieval predecessors.
 These somewhat unscientific early scientists generally contented themselves with listing plants and occasionally other things like animals and minerals and noting their medical uses.

 John Gerard worked within the early wave of Renaissance natural historians, who sought to systematise natural history while retaining the works of the ancients.
 The basis for Gerard's Herball and those of Dodoens and other herbalists was De Materia Medica of Dioscorides, an early Greek writer whose work was seen a definitive text, coupled with works by Gerard's contemporaries, the German botanists Leonard Fuchs, after whom Fuchsia is named, and L'Obel after whom Lobelia is named.
 Both Fuchs and L'Obel were early botanists who worked empirically with plants.
 They were well educated, as were other members of the "Lime Street community" in the City of London.
 Gerard and L'Obel were friends who made occasional field trips together.

 The South African native botanical plant genus of Gerardiina was named after Gerard in 1897.